jenkins-x/bucketrepo/README.md

 #### Kubernetes

 The repository service can be installed in a Kubernetes cluster using helm.
-First, you need to configure the jenkins-x chart repository:
+First, you need to add the jenkins-x chart repository to your helm repositories:

 ```sh
 helm repo add jenkins-x http://chartmuseum.jenkins-x.io